26 Best PG-13 Rated Movies on Netflix (October 2024)

-The Motion Pictures Association of America defines the PG-13 rating as one that strongly advises parents against potential material that may be unsuitable for children below the age of 13.
+The Motion Pictures Association of America defines the PG-13 rating as one that strongly advises parents against potential material that may be unsuitable for children under 13.
 Within the scope of that definition, we think it would be safe to assume that close to 60% of the films that are released each year are rated PG-13, clearly implying that a majority of our favorite films could fall under the rating’s purview.

 ‘Candy Jar’ revolves around high school student Lona Skinner and her nemesis, Bennet Russell.
 Lola and Bennet cannot stand the sight of each other and make their hatred clear whenever they get a chance.
 However, when the position of the debate team president comes into question, both give it their all as it will look good on their college applications.
 Although they don’t want to work together, the principal forces them to be co-presidents.
 Working together for the first time, their relationship takes a sudden turn, and with much in common, there is a hint of a budding romance.
 You can watch the movie here.